Uzbekistan Forced Labor Linked to World Bank Projects, Advocates Say

 The ILO flatly rejects those notions.
 Beate Andrees, chief of the International Labor Organization’s fundamental principles and rights branch told FP that the organization faces no censorship over what it can include in its reports and aims to present a fair depiction of the situation on the ground.

-“We are not saying there is no problem in Uzbekistan, but we have not been able to monitor the systematic use of forced labor,” said Andrees.
+“We are not saying there is no problem in Uzbekistan, but we have not been able to [identify] the systematic use of forced labor,” said Andrees.
 “We have also witnessed a positive trend in how the government authorities respond.”

 Indeed, Shavkat Mirziyoyev, Uzbekistan’s new president, has has promised reform of the cotton sector and other elements of the country’s sclerotic economy.
 He assumed power last September, after the death of leader-for-life Islam Karimov.
 But questions whether he is a true reformer linger.
 As prime minister from 2003 to 2016, Mirziyoyev oversaw the cotton harvest and the use of forced and child labor was common.